Steven24K/The-ultimate-Shakespeare-collection/README.md

 ## Local Development

-> Look just one command tp start the whole project, that is nice.
+> Look just one command to start the whole project, that is nice.

 ```console
 yarn start